danforthcenter/plantcv/docs/transform_merge_images.md

 - **Parameters:**
     - paths_to_imgs - a list of image paths
-    - overlap_percentage - amount of overlap between successive images
+    - overlap_percentage - amount of overlap between successive images (see example below for how to calculate this value)
     - direction - vertical (default), or horizontal, determines in which direction successive images should be added
     - method - Available options are stacked, random, average, and gradual and dictate how the overlap region should be handled